Soil horizon: Horizon suffixes

+Buried soils

+Soil formation is often described as occurring in situ: Rock breaks down, weathers and is mixed with other materials, or loose sediments are transformed by weathering.
+But the process is often far more complicated.
+For instance, a fully formed profile may have developed in an area only to be buried by wind- or water-deposited sediments which later formed into another soil profile.
+This sort of occurrence is most common in coastal areas, and descriptions are modified by numerical prefixes.
+Thus, a profile containing a buried sequence could be structured O, A1, A2, B2, 2A2, 2B21, 2B22, 2C with the buried profile commencing at 2A2.

 Diagnostic soil horizons

 Many soil classification systems have diagnostic horizons.
-A diagnostic horizon is a horizon used to define soil taxonomic units (e.g. to define soil types).
-The presence or absence of one or more diagnostic horizons in a required depth is used for the definition of a taxonomic unit.
-In addition, most classification systems use some other soil characteristics for the definition of taxonomic units.
-The diagnostic horizons need to be thoroughly defined by a set of criteria.
-When allocating a soil (a pedon, a soil profile) to a taxonomic unit, one has to check every horizon of this soil and decide, whether or not the horizon fulfils the criteria of a diagnostic horizon.
+A diagnostic horizon is a horizon used to define soil taxonomic units (e.g., to define soil types).
+A taxonomic unit is determined by the presence or absence of one or more diagnostic horizons in a required depth.
+In addition, most classification systems use other soil characteristics to define taxonomic units.
+The diagnostic horizons need to be thoroughly characterized by a set of criteria.
+When allocating soil (a pedon, a soil profile) to a taxonomic unit, one has to check every horizon of this soil and decide whether or not the horizon fulfills the criteria of a diagnostic horizon.
 Based on the identified diagnostic horizons, one can proceed with the allocation of the soil to a taxonomic unit.
-In the following, the diagnostic horizons of two soil classification systems are listed.
+The following lists the diagnostic horizons of two soil classification systems.